lee2sman/dotfiles/README.md

 - I use vimkeys in Fish so I can use vim commands when composing commands at my prompt. zsh has this too, but Fish shows what mode you are in and autocomplete works well with it.

 ### Essential programs

-Keep in mind I'm an artist, not a developer.
-I write text most days, work on creative coding and interactive and web-based art, build sites, create tools, read, make music, etc.

 - ```nvim``` the Neovim text editor.
 - ```z``` directory jumping navigation.
 I use this instead of ```cd``` much of the time. [info](https://github.com/jethrokuan/z)